 1 John 3:15 states: “Whoever hates his brother is a murderer, and you know that no murderer has eternal life abiding in him.”

-[Note: There is strong reason to believe that even if all four of these scripture passages are combined, they do not provide a complete list of the sins that may keep people from entering the kingdom of God.
+We believe that even these four scripture do not provide a complete list of the sins that may keep people from entering the kingdom of God.
 Additional sins that surely could be included are rape, incest, and other types of heinous behavior.
-Furthermore, other scripture passages infer that any type of sin can prevent a person who has not trusted in Jesus Christ as their Savior from entering the kingdom of God.]
+Furthermore, other scripture passages infer that any type of sin can prevent a person who has not trusted in Jesus Christ as their Savior from entering the kingdom of God.

-Before we discuss what Bible commentaries say about the previously cited passages of scripture, we will try to clarify the meaning of the sins that are mentioned in those passages.
-However, we will not attempt to define the term covetous, because it is explained in Ephesians 5:5, nor will we attempt to define the terms drunkard, greedy person, murderer, or thief, which we think are sufficiently understood.
+Before we discuss what Bible commentaries say about the previously cited scriptures, we will try to clarify the meaning of the sins that are mentioned in those scriptures.
+However, we will not attempt to define the term covetous, because it was previously explained in Ephesians 5:5, nor will we attempt to define the terms drunkard, greedy person, murderer, or thief, which we think are sufficiently understood.

 Unless indicated otherwise, Strong’s Concordance provides the following definitions: